Katoomba Area - Nature

 - Katoomba Falls Round Walk in Katoomba, taking in Katoomba Falls

 - Valley of the Waters, an accessible walk passing waterfalls and lookouts around Wentworth Falls

 - Leura Cascades follows Leura Falls Creek to Bridal Veil Falls and Leura Falls

 - South Lawson Waterfall Circuit through lush bushland and falls, including Adelina, Federal, Cataract and Junction Falls.

 - Grand Canyon track into the Jamison Valley to shady ferns, flowing creeks and waterfalls.

 Experience nature at a faster pace by mountain biking along one of the many trails that weave their way through the Blue Mountains National Park.
 Take on Andersons Fire Trail and pass through unspoilt bushland and along sections of challenging terrain such as loose gravel and steep inclines.

 If you like a challenge, The Blue Mountains Adventure Company and High N Wild Australian Adventures have got you covered with tours that will have you abseiling, rock climbing, canyoning and bushwalking in stunning natural wilderness.

-Savour views of the Jamison Valley and continue to sightsee with a ride on Scenic World Blue Mountains’ Scenic Railway, the steepest passenger railway in the world.
-For a change of pace, meander through the Jamison Valley aboard Scenic World’s Scenic Skyway and witness the grandeur of the Three Sisters and deep valleys from above.
+Savour views of the Jamison Valley and continue to sightsee with a ride on Scenic World’s Scenic Railway, the steepest passenger railway in the world.
+Meander through the Jamison Valley aboard Scenic World’s Scenic Skyway and witness the grandeur of the Three Sisters and deep valleys from above.